FAQs

 unclear speech persisting past expected ages

-concerns raised by teachers, doctors, or family
+concerns raised by teachers, doctors, or family (especially when concerns show up both at home and at school)

 More specific signs: